Jake Rutledge and the Guy with Bad Timing - Part Four

 I must have fallen asleep.
 When I woke it was a little passed 6 am and still dark.
 Everything was silent, and no one was with me in the storm shelter.
 The whole room was calm, and I wondered if I passed out drunk and dreamed the whole thing.

 Dead?
 This wasn’t happening!
-I lost chance at finding out about what he’d been up to and most importantly, what was going on with the weather, the army, and my brother.
+I lost chance at finding out about what he’d been up to and most importantly, what was going on with the weather, the air force, and my brother.
 I hadn’t been too close to the family since I ran off, but still this was a bit much.
 Family reunions are not supposed to end in a tragic death.

 I replaced the blanket and stared at the room.
 I was as dark and empty as I felt.

 “What the hell is going on?”
 I shouted as I climbed the storm shelter stairs.
 A somber group watched me emerge from the basement.

 “The storm didn’t blow us away,” said Sally.
 “And the weatherman died.”

 Her comment took me aback because it felt so cold.
 No one knew he was my brother.
 Still, I expected some sympathy.